DHTMLX/docs-spreadsheet/docs/svelte_integration.md

     spreadsheet = new Spreadsheet(node);
     return spreadsheet.destructor
   })
   $: spreadsheet?.parse(data);

 </script>

 <div bind:this={node}></div>
 ~~~

-In the above example we return `spreadsheet.destructor` from `onMount()` to clear the component as it unmounted.
-We also add data into Spreadsheet in the `$: spreadsheet?.parse(data);` line.
+In the above example we've returned `spreadsheet.destructor` from `onMount()` to clear the component as it has unmounted.
+We've also added data into Spreadsheet in the `$: spreadsheet?.parse(data);` line.
+It will reload data on each applied change.

 Now the Spreadsheet component is ready.
-When the element(?) will be added to the page, it will initialize the Spreadsheet object with the given settings(?) and data.
-To find out more about the Spreadsheet configuration, visit our [Spreadsheet API docs](spreadsheet/api/overview/properties_overview.md).
+When the element will be added to the page, it will initialize the Spreadsheet object with data.
+You can provide necessary configuration settings as well.
+Visit our [Spreadsheet API docs](spreadsheet/api/overview/properties_overview.md) to check the full list of available properties.

 ### Adding Spreadsheet into the app